Schleswig-Holstein Police: Organisation

 As per the Polizeiorganisationsgesetz of 2004 (Police organisation law), the Schleswig-Holstein State Police was reorganised into the Landespolizeiamt (State Office of the Police) and the Landeskriminalamt (State Office of Criminal Investigation).

-Both offices are headed by the current Landespolizeidirektor (Director of State Police), Michael Wilksen.
+Landeskriminalamt

+The Landeskriminalamt (commonly abbreviated as LKA) oversees operation of the Kriminalpolizei (Criminal Investigation Police) within Schleswig-Holstein and coordinates large-scale and high-profile criminal investigations.
+It is divided into five Departments which are tasked with administrative duties, Investigation and Analysis, State security, Forensics and tactical Units.

+Each year, the Landeskriminalamt Schleswig-Holstein publishes crime statistics (Polizeiliche Kriminalstatistik) as well as a study on unreported criminal activity (Dunkelfeldstudie).

+The LKA's current head of department is Thomas Bauchrowitz.

 Landespolizeiamt

 The Landespolizeiamt deals with matters of human resources, administration, budget and acquisition of material.
 It is divided into a staff position and four sections.
-They are Police Management, IT-Management, Human Resource Management and Water Protection Police.
+They are Police Management, IT-Management, Human Resource Management and Waterways Police.
+The Landespolizeiamt is headed by the Landespolizeidirektorin Dr. Marhen Freyher.

 Polizeidirektionen

 The Landespolizeiamt supervises the eight Police Directorates (Polizeidirektionen) of Schleswig-Holstein.

 Polizeidirektion Kiel

 The Police Directorate Kiel is responsible for Kiel and the district of Plön.

 Within the city of Kiel it is divided into four precincts, with additional Police stations subordinated to the 1st precinct in Kiel-Friederichsort, Kiel-Suchsdorf and Kiel-Wik, to the 3rd precinct in Kiel-Hassee and in Kiel-Mettenhof, as well as to the 4th precinct in Kiel-Dietrichsdorf and Kiel-Wellsee.
 The Polizeibezirksrevier (Police district precinct) and Criminal Investigation Police precinct (Bezirkskriminalinspektion) serves the Kiel area as well.

 The district of Plön has one precinct, which is divided into the precinct itself and seven stations in Preetz, Wankendorf, Schwentinental, Schönkirchen, Heikendorf, Schönberg and Lütjenburg.